Advertiser Disclosure

 Usually, we recommend booking directly through the airline (in case you need to make changes to your reservation).
 However, in this instance, booking through an online travel agency (OTA) is a more cost-effective option.

-We found this same flight operated by British Airways for $472 when booked through the airline.
+We found this same flight for $390.83 when booked directly through United.
 That’s higher than what online travel agencies are charging.

 That said, while OTAs might save you a bit upfront, if your travel plans change or something goes wrong, you’ll have to deal with the OTA — not the airline — which can be a much bigger hassle.
 Also, keep in mind these are basic economy fares, which often mean extra charges for seat selection and checked baggage, depending on the airline.